 In order to finance a portion of the cash consideration payable in the Business Combination and the costs and expenses incurred in connection therewith, on October 5, 2021, EverArc Escrow S.à r.l. ("Escrow Issuer"), a newly-formed limited liability company governed by the laws of the Grand Duchy of Luxembourg and a wholly owned subsidiary of EverArc, launched a private offering of \$675,000,000 principal amount of 5.000% senior secured notes due 2029 (the "Senior Notes") pursuant to that certain Indenture dated as of October 22, 2021 between SK Invictus Intermediate II S.à r.l., a private limited liability company governed by the laws of the Grand Duchy of Luxembourg ("Invictus II") and U.S. Bank National Association, as Trustee and Collateral Agent (the "Trustee").
-Upon the consummation of the Business Combination, Invictus II will assume the Escrow Issuer's obligations under the Senior Notes.
+Upon the consummation of the Business Combination, Invictus II assumed the Escrow Issuer's obligations under the Senior Notes.

-The Senior Notes will bear interest at an annual rate of 5.000%.
-Interest on the Senior Notes will be payable in cash semi-annually in arrears on April 30 and October 30 of each year, commencing on April 30, 2022.
-The Senior Notes may be issued with original issue discount for U.S. federal income tax purposes.
+The Senior Notes bear interest at an annual rate of 5.000%.
+Interest on the Senior Notes is payable in cash semi-annually in arrears on April 30 and October 30 of each year, commencing on April 30, 2022.

-The Senior Notes will be general, secured, senior obligations of Invictus II; will rank equally in right of payment with all existing and future senior indebtedness of Invictus II (including, without limitation, the Revolving Credit Facility); and together with the Revolving Credit Facility, will be effectively senior to all existing and future indebtedness of Invictus II that is not secured by the collateral.
-The Senior Notes will be effectively subordinated to all existing and future indebtedness of Invictus II that is secured by assets other than the collateral, to the extent of the collateral securing such indebtedness, will be structurally subordinated to all existing and future indebtedness, claims of holders of any preferred stock that may be issued by, and other liabilities of, subsidiaries of Invictus II that do not guarantee the Senior Notes.
-The Senior Notes will be senior in right of payment to any future subordinated indebtedness of Invictus II and will be initially guaranteed on a senior secured basis by the guarantors and will also be guaranteed in the future by each subsidiary, if any, that guarantees indebtedness under the Revolving Credit Facility.
+The Senior Notes are general, secured, senior obligations of Invictus II; rank equally in right of payment with all existing and future senior indebtedness of Invictus II (including, without limitation, the Revolving Credit Facility); and together with the Revolving Credit Facility, are effectively senior to all existing and future indebtedness of Invictus II that is not secured by the collateral.
+The Senior Notes are effectively subordinated to all existing and future indebtedness of Invictus II that is secured by assets other than the collateral, to the extent of the collateral securing such indebtedness, are structurally subordinated to all existing and future indebtedness, claims of holders of any preferred stock that may be issued by, and other liabilities of, subsidiaries of Invictus II that do not guarantee the Senior Notes.
+The Senior Notes are senior in right of payment to any future subordinated indebtedness of Invictus II and are initially guaranteed on a senior secured basis by the guarantors and will also be guaranteed in the future by each subsidiary, if any, that guarantees indebtedness under the Revolving Credit Facility.

-The Senior Notes will be fully and unconditionally guaranteed on a senior secured basis, jointly and severally, by all of Invictus II's existing or future restricted subsidiaries (other than certain excluded subsidiaries) that guarantee the Revolving Credit Facility.
+The Senior Notes are fully and unconditionally guaranteed on a senior secured basis, jointly and severally, by all of Invictus II's existing or future restricted subsidiaries (other than certain excluded subsidiaries) that guarantee the Revolving Credit Facility.